If you don't want baseboards for your home, what alternatives do you have?

 You just have to wipe them once or twice with a mop.

-Tiles can also withstand a great degree of wear of tear.
+Tiles can also withstand a significant amount of wear and tear.

 Quarter rounds are rounded wooden pieces that cover the gaps between the floor and the wall.